jameshanlon/cheese/cheese/pages/home-surveys.md

 efficiency of your home, so you save money on your bills and to reduce your climate impact.**

-Our survey process is based on the unique Energy Tracing methodology developed by Brian Harper in Malvern.
+Our survey process is based on the unique survey methodology developed by Brian Harper in Malvern.
 He has been working with thermal imaging for over 45 years and had developed his system while surveying about 400 homes over five years.
 The C.H.E.E.S.E.
 Project has adapted his system and licensed its name,